nbfalcon/ptemplate/README.md

 Some other useful functions include:
 - `ptemplate-map`: map one template file to some file in the target
+- `ptemplate-automap`: map a file to a deduced target
 - `ptemplate-remap`: remap template files
 - `ptemplate-remap-rec`: recursively remap template directories
 - `ptemplate-copy-target`: copy files from one target location to another